UniversityOfPlymouth-Electronics/DigitalSystems/level5/comb_logic.md

 endmodule
 ```

-You can see the very close relationship between the HDL and the synthesised hardware.
+You can see the very close relationship between the HDL and the synthesised hardware netlist (prior to place and route).
 This style of HDL is often called **structural** as it also describes the structure of the logic at a gate and wiring level.
 We say it is the *lowest level of abstraction*.

+To be precise, this is not strictly the final hardware.
+The actual final physical synthesis will depend on placement and routing for the particular device being targeted (FPGA or ASIC).

 > We will soon learn that **structural** HDL is used frequently for integrating other components into our design, including testing.
 However, most components (modules) themselves are not written with structural HDL as it is slow and error prone.

-## Task 202 - Dataflow Modelling
+## Task 202: Dataflow Modelling
-Structural HDL is lowest level of abstraction.
+Structural HDL is lowest level of abstraction we can describe hardware.
 The next lowest is often called dataflow modelling.

 | Task 202 | DataFlow Level |
 | - | - |